 For a PS-Poll+BDT frame and an RTS frame generated by an S1G STA as part of a BDT the Duration/ID field value is determined as follows:

-For a PS-Poll+BDT frame, the Duration/ID field is set to the estimated time required for the transmission of one Ack frame, plus the estimated time required for the transmission of the following MPDU and its response if required, plus applicable IFS durations.
+For a PS-Poll+BDT frame, the Duration/ID field is set to the estimated time required for the transmission of one Ack frame, plus the estimated time required for the transmission of its following MPDUs and their responses if required, plus applicable IFS durations.

 For an RTS frame that is sent as a response to the PS-Poll+BDT frame, the Duration/ID field is set to a value D: min (TEND-NAV +TPENDING – TPPDU; TTXOP-REMAINING - TPPDU) <= D <= TTXOP-REMAINING-TPPDU.